CopyCat73/SmartThings-Dev/smartapps/copycat73/netatmo-security.src/readme.md

 To the right click the arrow at "Try this method by yourself with our TRY IT module.".
 Then click "try it".
 You will see a server response, expand the result to "body > homes > cameras".

 ![gethomedata_2](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/gethomedata_2.png)

 ![gethomedata_3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/gethomedata_3.png)

 Expand each camera and look at the "name" property to find the ones you installed in SmartThings.
 There should be a property "vpn_url" that looks something like "https://v1.netatmo.net/restricted/someip/somelongstring/anotherlongstring".

 ![gethomedata_4](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/gethomedata_4.png)

-Copy the red underlined part (so the first bit after the ip address, watch the slashes!) and paste it into the device preference "camera secret" via the IDE (this would be hard to to in the app).
+Copy the red underlined part (so the first bit after the ip address, watch the slashes!) and paste it into the device preference "access key for camera" via the IDE (this would be hard to to in the app).

 ![deviceprefs3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/device_prefs_3.png)